 In cases where antimuscarinic drugs are either contraindicated, are shown to be clinically ineffective, or are intolerable due their side effects, NICE recommends another drug called mirabegron (betmiga) (5).
 This is specifically for the treatment of an overactive bladder and works in a different way to standard antimuscarinics.
 The detrusor muscle in the wall of the bladder is relaxed when the beta-3 adrenergic receptors found on the surface of the muscle cells are stimulated.
 Once relaxed the capacity of the bladder is increased and reduces the need to pass urine as a result (6).

-Sometimes a drug therapy will be used in combination with a bladder retraining programme, depending on the main cause of the incontinence this programme may be recommended.
-Bladder retraining slowly stretches the bladder muscle and as it gradually becomes used to holding more urine, the problems of overactive bladder and urgency are reduced.
-Pelvic floor exercises may also be suggested as they can increase the muscle strength needed to control the bladder and therefore increase the bladder capacity.
+Sometimes a drug therapy will be used in combination with a bladder retraining programme.
+Depending on the main cause of the incontinence this programme may be recommended.
+The aim of bladder retraining is to slowly stretch the bladder muscle and as it gradually becomes used to holding more urine, the problems of overactive bladder and urgency are reduced.
+Pelvic floor exercises may also be suggested as they can increase the muscle strength needed to control the bladder and therefore increase its capacity.

 Urinary hesitancy is a term used when it is difficult to actually empty the bladder.
 This can include a reduced flow rate, which can often be accompanied by the feeling of incomplete emptying (retention).
 Damage to the nerve supply to the bladder is the main cause of the problem.
 Hesitancy is managed in the same way as urinary retention.

 Botulinum toxin (Botox) is another form of treatment that can help to reduce bladder problems (4).
 It acts by binding to a muscle’s nerve endings, which blocks the release of the chemical that causes the muscle to contract.
-When injected into specific muscles, the muscle becomes paralysed or weakened, but leaves surrounding muscles unaffected, allowing for normal muscle function.
+When injected into specific muscles, the muscle becomes paralysed or weakened, but it leaves surrounding muscles unaffected, allowing for normal muscle function.
 It is injected into the bladder wall and has been found to be extremely effective for people with MS who experience bladder problems.
-Therefore reducing incontinence and making a significant impact on their quality of life.
+It reduces incontinence and makes a significant impact on quality of life.

-The procedure is carried out as an outpatient procedure using local anaesthetic.
-Approximately 40 injections are given in one procedure and the benefits of this should last between 6 and 12 months.
+Botox is carried out as an outpatient procedure using local anaesthetic.
+Approximately 40 injections are given in one procedure and the benefits of this should last between six and 12 months.

 It is important to note that Botox is generally only used when oral drug therapies have not been beneficial.
 Learning how to self-catheterise is also important in case you develop problems emptying your bladder.

-There are great ranges of absorbent products available, both washable and disposable.
+There is a great range of absorbent products available, both washable and disposable.
 You can get pads to wear and sheets for bed protection.
 Different sizes and designs can be tried to find the one that suits you best.
-It may be possible to get these free from your local health authority; if not there are many varieties available for sale in shops and by mail order.
+It may be possible to get these free from your local health authority - if not there are many varieties available for sale in shops and by mail order.

 You can find out more about these products by contacting your local continence nurse.